ashfordhill/dynamic-integration-tester/README.md

   - Implement a startup request to the backend to retrieve existing scripts.
     ~~Ensure the UI prevents users from creating duplicate functions/scripts.~~

-- [ ] **User defined fn delete**

-  - User should be able to delete any function and the companion JSON files in scripts/user_defined, via the UI

-- [ ] **Terminology Decision**

-  - Decide whether to use "script" or "function" as the standard term.

 - [✅] **Test Execution**

   - Build out the pass/fail mechanism for test execution.
   - Save test execution data as JSON and send it to the backend.
   - Query the backend for test cases and display them in a table with status indicators (e.g., grey `-` for unrun tests).

-- [ ] **Custom Script Template**
-  - ~~Code editor populates with a given 'script template'.~~
-  - The backend is running the .py scripts for test execution as subprocesses.
-Because of this, we don't have a clean way to get like a 'result' JSON from user/predefined processes.
-    - The workaround right now is to use some markers and pattern matching but this will not be user-friendly in the future.
-    - If test scripts had a template pattern to follow, could ditch the subprocess thing and make the backend just run the script, if it has a pre-defined template method that expects 'black box' test args
-  - The template should pre-populate on the FunctionEditor when a user is creating a new script

 - [✅] **Project Management**